Apaq/appkit-site/src/docs/introduction/faq.md

 ## Technology

-### Why does Stencil use web components?
+### Why does AppKit use web components?

 By using a consistent set of web standards, Web Components do not depend on a specific framework runtime to execute.
 As frameworks change their APIs, Web Components do not, allowing for the original source to continue to work natively in a browser.

 After all, as much as we love the hot frameworks of today, who knows what tomorrow will bring?
 By choosing Web Components, you help to insulate yourself from the threat of tech churn.

-### How is Stencil able to optimize component file size and startup?
+### How is AppKit able to optimize component file size and startup?

 Traditional frameworks provide a runtime API, and developers can pick and choose which APIs to use per component.
 However, this means every feature needs to be available to every component, just in case the component may or may not use the API.